What is Disabled Person-Led Monitoring Research?

 In 2019, we began by interviewing more than 70 disabled people and their families/whānau about their experiences of housing.
 These housing reports are expected to be launched mid to late 2020.
-We are now beginning the next cycle of monitoring, where we will investigate disabled people's experience of health and wellbeing services.
+We are now part-way through the next cycle of monitoring, where we are investigating disabled people's experience of health and wellbeing services.

 We will be using this webpage to publish updated information, including advertisements, calls to participate, research documents and forms, the final reports, as well as all of the content in accessible formats (audio, Easy Read, large print, New Zealand Sign Language and te Reo Māori).

 My Experiences, My Rights: Health and Wellbeing 2020-2021

 The DBI is now part-way through monitoring disabled people's experiences of health and wellbeing in Aotearoa New Zealand!
 This cycle of monitoring is being conducted over two key phases.

 Phase One (COMPLETE): Because health and wellbeing are such broad and diverse subjects, we wanted to make sure this monitoring research was relevant, current, and driven by the disability community.
 To do this, we consulted with over 150 disabled people and their families/whānau on what health and wellbeing rights violations and issues they wanted to see investigated.

 Phase Two (September 2020 - April 2021): During Phase Two, we will interview over 100 disabled people and their families/whānau on their health and wellbeing experiences.
 The questions we ask will be informed by what is shared with us during Phase One consultations.